natalieagus/50002/docs/Hardware/f_fsm.md

 ## [FSM Limitations and Summary](https://www.youtube.com/watch?v=efLcdpqlAyI&t=2375s)
 [You may want to watch the post lecture videos here.](https://youtu.be/XJQaAG9xLoI)

 In this chapter, we have learned that we can build an FSM to compute many types of functions, such as implementing the *digital lock*.
+A finite state machine is a **mathematical** model of computation used to design both computer programs and sequential logic circuits.
+It is an abstract machine that can be in exactly one of a finite number of states at any given time.
+FSMs are used to model behavior in systems and are widely used in software engineering, especially for designing embedded systems, user interfaces, and protocols.
+They have the following characteristics:
+1. **Finite Set of States**: An FSM consists of a finite number of states.
+At any given time, the machine is in one of these states.
+2. **Initial State**: There is always one state designated as the initial state, where the machine starts operation.
+3. **Input**: FSMs receive inputs that can trigger transitions from one state to another.
+The inputs are based on the application for which the FSM is designed.
+4. **State Transitions**: The core functionality of an FSM is defined by its state transitions.
+Each transition specifies the movement from one state to another, based on the input and possibly the current state.
+These transitions are defined in a transition table that acts as a roadmap for the FSM.
+5. **Outputs (Optional)**: FSMs can be classified into two types based on output behavior:
+   - **Moore Machine**: The output is determined solely by the current state, not dependent on the input.
+   - **Mealy Machine**: The output depends on both the current state and the input.
+This generally allows for more reactive outputs and can reduce the number of states needed.
+6. **Deterministic Rules**: In deterministic FSMs, the exact next state is uniquely determined by the current state and input.
+There is no ambiguity in transition.
+7. **Termination State (Optional)**: Some FSMs have designated final or accepting states, which indicate a stop in the process or a successful completion of the operation.

+Finally, we learned how to **minimise** an FSM while keeping its functionality equivalent to save resources.

 Some problems however, cannot be computed using FSMs, so the notion of FSMs alone is not enough to be an *ultimate* computing device that we need.

 {:.note}
 Remember that the goal of this course is to teach you how to build a **general-purpose computer** from the ground up.
 A *general-purpose computer* is supposed to an *ultimate computing device,* able to solve *various computational problems and tasks* such as your math homework, running video games, rending graphics, playing music or video, browsing the web, and many more.